Having Omnipod Issues?

 - What actions were being taken immediately before the failure

-As of Loop version 2.2.4, the PDM Ref code is not provided by Loop, but it can be derived using the 3-digit decimal fault code value and other information from the pod’s status.
-(Future versions of DIY code may include this information automatically.)
+Older versions of Loop and FreeAPS do not display the PDM Ref code with the pod fault, but it can be derived using the 3-digit decimal fault code value and other information from the pod’s status.
 For those who want to figure this out and are technically inclined, the link below opens a new window to the OpenAPS/OpenOmni Wiki PDM Ref Codes page:

 - PDM Ref Codes: how to generate the PDM Ref Code